scanzy/electric-scraper/README.md

 - **scrape specific data** from the page, using the provided CSS selectors
 - **download files** from the page, using CSS selectors to find download links
 - **analyze new websites** to find scraping settings (CSS selectors, url templates, etc.)
-- **scrape multiple components** in a single call, using the same browser
+- **scrape multiple components** in a single call, using the same browser instance

 ## Requirements